Malta citizenship by merit: details explained

 • What if my Malta citizenship by merit application is rejected?

-If an application under Malta citizenship by merit is refused, government and Due Diligence fees are typically non-refundable.
+If an application for Malta citizenship by merit is refused, government and Due Diligence fees are typically non-refundable.
 Reapplication is possible only after addressing the issues identified in the refusal.

 • Does Malta citizenship trigger tax residency?